ricketytoc/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The given index is invalid.
     * 1a1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
       Use case ends.

 * 1b.
 EmployeeManager detects invalid information.
     * 1b1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
       Use case ends

 * 1c.
 No details are given.
     * 1c1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
       Use case ends.

 * 1d.
 EmployeeManager detects a duplicate ID.
     * 1d1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
       Use case ends.

 **Use case: UC5 - Find an employee**